-The primary factor you should use to determine how you configure security in your ArcGIS Enterprise deployment is the source of users and, optionally, groups for your portal.
+The primary factor you should use to determine how you configure security in your ArcGIS Enterprise organization is the source of users and, optionally, groups.
 This source of users and groups is called your identity store.
 Users and groups within or outside your organization are managed through the identity store.

 - Understanding identity stores